-Now that the flood defenses are completed the statue of Our Lady in the grotto has been repainted.
-The original plaque commemorating the dedication in 1982 has deteriorate to the extent that the words are illegible.
-A new plaque was been made and actually arrived today.
-It will soon be put in place and the grotto will be rededicated when the landscaping work is complete.
+The statue of Our Lady in the grotto was repainted in July 2014.
+The original plaque commemorating the dedication in 1982 had deteriorate to the extent that the words were illegible.
+A new plaque was made and installed in 2014.

 A number of parishioners in the early 1980′s desired to have a grotto to Our Lady of Lourdes in the church grounds.
 Various parishioners donated, especially Barbara Jackson, former teacher at St Robert’s and a member of the ‘Hospitality’ of Our Lady of Lourdes.
 Various fundraising activities took place to raise the total needed – £500.
 It was ordered one year during the diocesan pilgrimage to Lourdes and collected the following year.

 At the end of the pilgrimage the manufacturer delivered it to Lourdes railway station to be transported home on the diocesan pilgrimage train.
 The statue was solid concrete and very heavy, encased in a timber box, 7ft long by 3ft square.
 The travel agent, and myself could not lift it onto the train.
 As there were some Italian brancardiers working on the station, the dioescan travel agent asked them in Italian to give assistance in lifting it on to the train.
 Six strong men, three on each side, reverently and in unison, lifted the box into the goods carriage.
 Asking the travel agent why these men were so reverent he said that he told them that it was a dead body that he had asked them to assist with.